technicalmachine/fractal-docs/hardware-design.md

 Fractal aims to abstract away the tedious bits of the hardware design process.
 As such, perhaps "generation" is a better word here.

 In a typical workflow, the user would specify the high-level domain logic of the system being designed and Fractal would generate not only hardware appropriate for the task (a tiny, low-power microcontroller and radio for a wireless sensor vs. something capable of running a fast control loop for an actuator), but also help draw and generate interface code for the resulting/corresponding physical divisions within the system.

-For example, the tool might decide that the fusion of two measurements of barometirc pressure collected on a single wireless probe should happen on the reciever (rather than on the probe), and would generate hardware designs for the probe and recieving base station that are conducive to this system architecture.

 ##  Implementation